History of Natchez, Mississippi: Pre-European settlement (to 1716)

-According to archaeological excavations, the area has been continuously inhabited by various cultures of indigenous peoples since the 8th century A.D.
+According to archaeological excavations, the area has been continuously inhabited by the Indigenous peoples of the Americas since the 8th century.
 The original site of Natchez was developed as a major village with ceremonial platform mounds, built by people of the prehistoric Plaquemine culture, part of the influential Mississippian culture and active in this area from about 700 AD.
 Archaeological evidence shows they began construction of the three main earthwork mounds by 1200.
 Additional work was done in the mid-15th century.

-By the late 17th and early 18th century, the Natchez (pronounced "Nochi"), descendants of the Plaquemine culture, occupied the site.
-They used it as their major ceremonial center, after leaving the area of Emerald Mound.
+By the late 17th and early 18th century, the Natchez people (pronounced "Nochi"), descendants of the Plaquemine culture, occupied the site.
+They used it as their major ceremonial center after leaving the area of Emerald Mound.
 They added to the mounds, including a residence for their chief, the "Great Sun", on Mound B, and a combined temple and charnel house for the elite on Mound C.

 Many early European explorers, including Hernando de Soto, La Salle and Bienville, made contact with the Natchez at this site, called the Grand Village of the Natchez.
-Their accounts provided descriptions of the society and village.
+Their accounts described the society and village.

-The most thorough account was written by French colonists Antoine-Simon Le Page du Pratz, who lived near the Natchez for several years, learning their language and befriending leaders.
-He witnessed the 1725 funeral of the war chief, Tattooed Serpent (Serpent Piqué in French.)
+The most thorough account was written by the French colonist Antoine-Simon Le Page du Pratz, who lived near the Natchez for several years, learning their language and befriending their leaders.
+He witnessed the 1725 funeral of the war chief, Tattooed Serpent (Serpent Piqué in French).
 The Natchez maintained a hierarchical society, divided into nobles and commoners, with people affiliated according to matrilineal descent.
 The paramount chief, known as the "Great Sun", owed his position to the rank of his mother.
 His next eldest brother served as Tattooed Serpent.

-The 128 acre site of the Grand Village of the Natchez is preserved as a National Historic Landmark; it is maintained by the Mississippi Department of Archives and History.
+The 128 acre site of the Grand Village of the Natchez is preserved as a National Historic Landmark; the Mississippi Department of Archives and History maintains it.
 The site includes a museum with artifacts from the mounds and village.
 A picnic pavilion and walking trails are also available on the grounds.
 Nearby Emerald Mound is also a National Historic Landmark of the Natchez and their ancestors.